alibaba/bifrostui/packages/bui-core/src/Tag/index.en-US.md

 # Tag Label

-Tags are commonly used to mark or provide additional information about a visual element.
+Tags are typically used to mark or provide supplementary information for a visual element.

-## Code Demos

-### Basic Tags
+## Basic Tags

-Tags support three display modes: `outlined`, `contained`, and `light`.
-The default mode is the outlined tag.
+Tags support three display modes: `outlined`, `contained`, and `subtle`.
+The default mode is outlined.

-- `Outlined Tag`: Commonly used with a white background and border, suitable for pairing with contained buttons.
+`Outlined tag`: Common white background with a border style, can be used in a group with contained buttons.
-- `Contained Tag`: The highest priority tag on the page, guiding user attention.
+`Contained tag`: Used when there's a need to draw user attention to the most important tags on a page.
-- `Light Tag`: Light mode has less emphasis compared to contained tags, where both background and text share the same theme color.
+`Subtle tag`: The subtle mode provides a lower visual emphasis compared to contained tags, with the background and text sharing the same theme color.

 ```tsx
 import { Stack, Tag } from '@bifrostui/react';